benjivm/slack-house/README.md

 }
 ```

 Plex sends its payloads as JSON in a URL encoded POST request, so we need to run `json_decode()` on the `payload` after we receive it.
-Plex payloads look like this:
+The Plex middleware validates the Plex payloads, which look like this:

 ```
 {